Fleurie "La Madone"

 Tasting

-The nose is floral and fruity, with scents of iris, carnation and raspberry along with a touch of nutmeg and discrete minerality.
-The palate is full and fleshy, fruity and precise boasting overall harmonious balance.
-The finish is long and flavourful with the same fruitiness as perceived on the nose.
+The elegant nose is both floral (iris, carnation) and fruity (strawberry, raspberry) with a slight note of nutmeg and a discrete hint of minerality.
+The palate is full bodied and fleshy, with slightly tangy fruit and perfect balance.
+The finish is long and intensely fragrant.

 Food/wine pairing